 Pour enough oil into a heavy large saucepan to reach the depth of 3 inches.

 Heat over medium heat to 350 degrees F. Mix the dry ingredients in a large bowl.

-Working in small batches, drain and toss the squid into the flour mixture to coat.
+Working in small batches, dip the calamari into egg wash then drain and toss the squid into the flour mixture to coat.